nicpittman/tropical_pacific_carbon_export/readme.md

 2. Cuts the NPP data into mooring csv files.

    1. **NOTE** This script is not actually essential, has been provided in processed/npp_mooring_timeseries.

-   2. You may have problems as NASA chl and TPCA needs to be downloaded manually, see script 6.
-It is not necessary to run this step as the necessary files are provided in the repository.
-This script will need some small changes on a new system to work as intended (ie file paths).
-See 6 for more information about downloading the relevant data if anything is missing.
+   2. NASA chlor_a needs to be downloaded manually.
+A script in 'datasets/chl/download_NASA_chlora.sh' is provided.
+Will need authorisation cookie as described at: https://oceancolor.gsfc.nasa.gov/data/download_methods/

+   3. Once you create an account at earth data, set it like this.

+   4. ```
+      echo "machine urs.earthdata.nasa.gov login USERNAME password PASSWD" > ~/.netrc ; > ~/.urs_cookies
+      chmod  0600 ~/.netrc
+      ```

+   5. TPCA should download automatically during script 2.

 3. Downloads CO<sub>2</sub> flux for several products.
 (Can run scripts 3-5 simultaneous to script 1 in a separate console)